epccs/Gravimetric/Hardware/Testing/readme.md

 ## Power Protection

-Apply a current limited (20mA) supply set with 5V to the PWR and 0V connector J8 in reverse and verify that the voltage does not get through.
+Apply a current limited (20mA) supply set with 5V to the PWR and 0V connector J8 pin 1 and pin 2 in reverse and verify that the voltage does not get through.
 Adjust the supply to 36V and verify no current is passing.

+Apply a current limited (20mA) supply set with 5V to the ALT and 0V connector J8 pin 3 and pin 2 in reverse and verify that the input is 100k Ohm (e.g., 0.36mA@36V).
+Adjust the supply to 36V and verify.

 ## Power Without SMPS